 Compared with the taciturn Julian in Only God Forgives, though, Gosling's unnamed driver in that 2011 film was positively brimming with enthusiastic chatter.

 "Being able to convey all these emotions without having to talk is a fantastic gift," Refn says of his tight-lipped star.

 From British actress Kristin Scott Thomas, meanwhile, Refn has drawn one of this year's most startling performances by casting her as Julian's platinum blonde, foul-mouthed mother Crystal.

 "It came very natural to her, let me put it like that," smiles Refn.
 "She had no problem turning on the bitch switch.

 "Ryan was very helpful with that because I'm not well-versed in American foul language.
-So I asked for his help."'Like the Sex Pistols'
+So I asked for his help."

 The film's brutal violence has divided audiences thus far and saw it met with booing and applause in equal measures when it screened at Cannes.

 "What was great about Cannes, it became like the Sex Pistols," says Refn.
 "People were either outraged beyond belief or they praised it beyond the second coming.